Klafyvel/klafypage/blog/articles/approximate-euclidian-norm/index.md

 end
 ```

-\figure{We now have a nice lower bound of the euclidian norm!}{./code/output/illustration3.svg}
+\figure{We now have a nice lower bound of the euclidean norm!}{./code/output/illustration3.svg}

 We have a lower bound!
 By choosing the closest to the circle between the yellow and green curves, we get an octagon that is very close to the circle.
 We can define the upper bound of the circle with a function $f$ such as: